polyurichard/JavaTriangleTest/README.md

 `TriangleTest.java`: View the class under test at `test/main/java/com/example`

-Execute to run the automated tests
+Execute to run the automated tests and generate the test coverage port by Jacoco plugin.

 ```
 mvn package
 ```

-To view the Jacoco will generate the coverage report, execute
+To view the coverage report, execute

 ```
 python -m http.server